zpatten/ztk/README.md

 - **ZTK::ANSI**

   This mixin module gives you the ability to easily add ANSI colors to strings.
-Additionally it has a method for stripping all ANSI codes out of a string as well.
+It also has a method for stripping all ANSI codes out of a string.
 Read more at the [ZTK::ANSI](http://zpatten.github.io/ztk/ZTK/ANSI.html) documentation.

 - **ZTK::Background**